davidpacold/my-first-twilio-app/README.md

 app.post('/numberguess', (request, response) => {}
 ```

-So far our code has been building the basic skeleton of our applicaiton.
-The next steps in our code are adding the guts of our applicaiton.
-These next steps will parse the inbound webhook for the text of the message that the user sends.
+So far our code has been building the basic skeleton of our application.
+The next steps in our code are adding the guts of our application.
+What we are defining next,  will parse the inbound webhook for the text of the message that the user sends.
 Twilio will send the text of the users message in a JSON statement.
 There is a bunch of information that is sent over, the specific value we are interested is the "Body" value.
-Here are are going to compare the incoming Body message to the StartGame variable, if you look back at the varibale defincaiton, its defined as "Start".
+Here are are going to compare the incoming Body message to the StartGame variable, if you look back at the variable definition, its defined as "Start".
 If the user happens to send the message "Start" if will match, and the message "Game Starting" will be posted into the console, a random number from 0 - 9 (inclusive of those numbers) will be selected, and the number will be posted back into the console.
+The generated random number will also be stored as a variable called "gamenumber", that we will use later on to evaluate the users submitted guess.
 Finally, a message back to user will be formed, using the TwiML formatting, and sent back to twilio and ultimately back to the user via SMS.

 ```
 const incomingBody = request.body.Body;